👉 TAP TO SAVE 30% WITH CODE NEW

 Addison has not been more than an upside flex play in recent weeks, whose upside has been nothing more than a projection.
 Since Week 8, Addison is averaging just 9.1 fantasy points, making him the WR46.
 Furthermore, Addison only has a 41.7% catch rate and an 18.5% team receiving yards market share; it also doesn't help when you also post a 12.5% drop rate.

 Things don't get any easier this week as the Packers have allowed 439 receiving yards on 30 receptions over the last four weeks.
-Those 39 receptions came on 61 targets, a 63.9% catch rate, which in turn has led to 25.7 fantasy points per game, the eighth-fewest.
+Those 39 receptions came on 61 targets and a 63.9% catch rate, which, in turn, has led to 25.7 fantasy points per game, the eighth fewest.

 Dallas went to Philadelphia to open the 2025 campaign.
-In that contest, it was CeeDee Lamb who was the primary option in the Cowboys' passing attack, converting 10 targets into seven receptions and 110 receiving yards, while George Pickens was instead pedestrian with three grabs for 30 yards in the loss.
+In that contest, it was CeeDee Lamb who was the primary option in the Cowboys' passing attack, converting 10 targets into seven receptions and 110 receiving yards.
+George Pickens was pedestrian with three grabs for 30 yards in the loss.

-When afforded an opportunity, Pickens has proven to be an alpha among receivers in fantasy as he averaged 20.1 fantasy points before Lamb's Week 7 return from injury.
-While Pickens hasn't been terrible, his stock has fallen from top-five fantasy receiver to WR25 on a points per game basis (13.6).
+When afforded an opportunity, Pickens has proved to be an alpha among receivers in fantasy as he averaged 20.1 fantasy points before Lamb's Week 7 return from injury.
+While Pickens hasn't been terrible, his stock has fallen from top-5 fantasy receiver to WR25 on a points per game basis (13.6).

 Since Lamb's return, Pickens has seen his target share dip by 1.1%, his air yards share drop by 6.9%, and his first-read target share drop from 28% to 24.7%.
 He did, however, outperform Lamb on Monday night against the Raiders by catching nine passes for 144 yards and one touchdown.